Biofluorescence in Sharks: Light Emission and Possible Functions

 Though the function (or functions) of shark fluorescence aren't known, scientists suspect that the feature must be important since it's widespread and noticeable.
 The light is thought to play a role in mating.
 The pattern produced by the fluorescence is different in the males and females of a species, at least in the two catsharks.
 Interestingly, the claspers of the male chain catshark glow green.
 Claspers are used to insert sperm into the female's body and are attached to the pelvic fins of the male.
 Researchers suspect that the light is important in non-mating communication as well.

 The catshark family are not the only biofluorescent sharks.
 Wobbegongs also fluoresce.
-They are bottom-dwelling fish which are often camouflaged to match the ocean floor.
+They are bottom-dwelling fish that are often camouflaged to match the ocean floor.
 They typically have flaps of skin on their head or around their mouth that resemble tassles.

 The Puzzle of Biofluorescence